darklab8/fl-darkstat/README.md

 - Tractors tab has info regarding Discovery IDs and where to buy them ^_^
 - other extra tabs like Engines, CMs added
 - Tabs for different equipment could be showing more full list of equipment in "Show all" mode.
+- Has searching/filtering options with multiple matching items shown
+- You can pin items for comparison
+- For Discovery Freelancer, u can select ID/Tractor and having guns/ships etc filtered/shown according to what your ID can use without power core regeneration debuffs.
+Shows ID compatibility (75% ID compatibility at any equiped item will mean having only 75% of Power core regeneration)

 # Usage locally